SoNE Health

 Co-tenants to look for or avoid

-Not only to create synergies but to avoid competition or co-tenants that could impact patient and staff experience.
+Not only to create synergies but to avoid competition or co-tenants that could impact patient and staff

 Describe your ideal physical space

-Must Have (i.e. secure area for staff with window check-in; specimen pass through windows, sinks in every patient room, # of in suite rest rooms, separate and locked IT closet, etc.)
+Must Have (i.e. secure area for staff with window check-in; specimen pass through windows, sinks in

 Must NOT Have(i.e. one entry for multiple tenants, stairs, paid parking for staff or patients etc.)